Alaskan Shepherds are wolf-like canines that are considered large pups amongst designer breeds.

 Surprisingly, it is relatively much easier than a lot of people might consider it to be.

-While looking for a breeder to buy your future companion from, it is necessary that you pay special attention to certain details.
+While looking for a breeder to buy your future companion from, you must pay special attention to certain details.

 Be wary of red flags, that can signal to you when it is time to walk away from the breeder